processone/docs.ejabberd.im/content/admin/guide/installation.md

 ---
-title: Installing ejabberd | ejabberd Installation and Operation Guide
+title: ejabberd Installation and Setup | ejabberd Installation and Operation Guide
 bodyclass: nocomment
 ---

-# Installing ejabberd
+# ejabberd Installation and Setup

 You have several options to install ejabberd:

 - [Installing `ejabberd` with Binary Installer](#installing-ejabberd-with-binary-installer)
 - [Installing `ejabberd` with Operating System Specific Packages](#installing-ejabberd-with-operating-system-specific-packages)
 - [Installing `ejabberd` from Source Code](#installing-ejabberd-from-source-code)

+Once installed, you may want to register users and create admin accounts:
 - [Post-install Operations](#post-install-operations)

 ---